compuserscripts/6v6_lua/README.md

 spy detector, if within certain radius change color to rainbow or something to indicate they decloaked, but only if within certain radius

 fix med arrow line to go from eyeangles to where its fired to instead of legs

-sentry aim line, like sniper. aDD notif on screen if on you and highlitght sentry or chams. same with sniper

 notif on screen if someone looks at you, highlight or borders